Home > Breakfast > Homemade Flaky Croissants Recipe

 Is It Hard To Make Croissants At Home

-In my opinion as a self-taught home baker, patience is key when making croissants.
+As a self-taught home baker, patience is key when making croissants.
 Or really any flaky pastry dough for that matter.
 I would not recommend trying to rush this recipe.

 So, if you are looking for a quick breakfast bread treat, you may want to try a different recipe.
 Perhaps some delicious homemade buttermilk biscuits, or the wonderfully savory Irish cheddar soda bread.

-Prepare
+1. Prepare

-1. Plan Ahead – I recommend making the dough the day before you want to serve croissants, because the dough is best when it has time to refrigerate overnight.
+1. Plan Ahead – I recommend making the dough the day before you want to serve croissants because the dough is best when it has time to refrigerate overnight.

 3. Use Good Butter – I recommend good quality butter because it has a higher fat content.
 Thus resulting in light and flaky croissants.

-Make and laminate the Dough
+2. Make and laminate the Dough

-• Prepare the Dough – The dough comes together easily in a stand mixer, you don’t have to knead it forever by hand, and it just needs time to proof and rise.
+• Prepare the Dough – The dough comes together easily in a stand mixer, you don’t have to knead it forever by hand, and it needs time to proof and rise.

 • Wrap the Dough Around The Butter Square – The dough encases the butter.
 And once you start rolling and folding the dough, the butter is distributed into every layer.

 • Roll, Fold, Chill, Repeat – Otherwise known as laminating dough.
 Laminating dough refers to the folding process of the dough.
-This gives the dough many, many layers, and is critical for making croissants with tons of flaky layers.
+This gives the dough many layers and is critical for making croissants with tons of flaky layers.
 The rolling and folding part is often referred to as ‘turns’.
 We make 3 turns of the croissant dough.
 Then we chill the dough after each turn.
 We don’t want the butter to melt!

-Refrigerate the Dough
+3. Refrigerate the Dough

 • Refrigerate the Dough Overnight – After your final turn, I recommend refrigerating the dough overnight.
 This allows the dough to rest, the butter to chill, and flavors to develop.

-rolling the croissants and the Final Proof
+4. rolling the croissants and the Final Proof

 • Final Proof the Croissants – Once you have your shaped croissants, they need more time to rest and proof.

-Bake and Enjoy Your flaky Croissants
+5. Bake and Enjoy Your flaky Croissants

-• Bake the Croissants – I have included instructions in the recipe if using a standard oven or convection oven.
+• Bake the Croissants – I have included instructions in the recipe for using a standard oven or convection oven.
 This may be the only recipe on the blog (so far) where I give this information.
 And that is because this is the only recipe where I have tested both!

 • Enjoy! – As with any homemade baked treat, like bagels, flaky croissants are best enjoyed the day they are baked!

-• YeastInstant yeast or Active Dry yeast work.
-If using Active yeast, you will need to ‘bloom’ it in the water for about 5 – 10 minutes – until it gets foamy.
+• Yeast – Instant yeast or Active Dry yeast work.
+If using Active yeast, you ‘bloom’ it in the water for about 5 – 10 minutes – until it gets foamy.

 • Granulated Sugar – A little sugar adds a little flavor.